stripe/stripe-dotnet/readme.md

 	// set this property if using a token myCustomer.TokenId = *tokenId*;

+	// this will set the default card to use for this customer myCustomer.DefaultCard = *cardId*;

 	myCustomer.Coupon = *couponId*;    // only if you have a coupon

 	var customerService = new StripeCustomerService();